Hermitage mother headed to see son who fell victim to New Zealand volcanic eruption

 HERMITAGE, Pa.
-(WKBN) – A couple injured during a volcanic eruption in New Zealand has a link to the Valley, one of the victims grew up in Hermitage.
+(WYTV) – A couple injured during a volcanic eruption in New Zealand has a link to the Valley, one of the victims grew up in Hermitage.

 Matt Urey and his new wife Lauren were honeymooning on a private island when the volcano erupted.
 Thankfully, they made it out.